Your Paralegals Can Increase Your Law Firm Profitability

 So, the revenue number looks more like $3,500,000 (or less) instead of $4,500,000.
 At first glance, it still doesn’t sound so bad because the group brought in over 3 million dollars.
 What usually gets overlooked is that million-dollar gap between what could have been brought in.
 Imagine what any law firm, regardless of the size of the firm, could do with an extra million dollars per year!

-There are three key drivers that impact paralegal profitability that we will examine:
+There are 3 Key Drivers that impact paralegal profitability

 Actual Hours billed of 1200 hours divided into

 1,500 Budgeted billable hours = 80% utilization

 A law firm is a business that generates revenue from its timekeepers.
 Imagine if a law firm budgets for 50 timekeepers (paralegals and attorneys) to bill 1,500 hours next year, and every one of them only hits an 80% utilization rate.
 The result would be 15,000 hours less than the firm budgeted and planned for.
 80% doesn’t sound like a bad number for a grade, but when you’re looking at paralegal utilization, you want that number to be at 100% or more.

 Several factors affect paralegal utilization rates, but there is one easy method that you can implement and see significant improvement right away.

 It’s one of many methods inside the Billable Hour Boot Camp, and one that is.

 Your timekeepers must enter their billable time into the timekeeping system contemporaneous to doing the work.

 Not waiting until the end of the day.

 Not waiting until the end of the week.